 In the early twentieth-century, composers such as Henry Cowell began experimenting with notation and his New Musical Resources (1930) was a radical attempt to change musical notation.
 Increasingly throughout the twentieth-century and following the horrors of the Second World War, there was a growing feeling among composers that traditional Western notation was inadequate to express their musical ideas.

-The earliest example of a full-blown graphic score is Morton Feldman’s Projection 1 (1950) for solo cello.
+The earliest example of full-blown graphic notation within a score is Morton Feldman’s Projection 1 (1950) for solo cello.
 It features an entirely original notation, which looks more like a circuit diagram.
 It sounds and looks ahead of its time.
 Listen to it here.

 Throughout the 50s and 60s, a new generation of heavyweight post-war composers like Krzysztof Penderecki, Karlheinz Stockhausen, John Cage, Roman Haubenstock-Ramati started using graphic notation as a serious and necessary alternative to tradition forms of notation.

 Arguably the greatest musical score ever designed, a pinnacle of graphic notation is by Cornelius Cardew, entitled Treatise (1963-1967).
-The piece consists of 193 pages of highly abstract scores.
+The piece comprises 193 pages of highly abstract scores.
 This is the Sistine Chapel of notation.
 His training as a graphic designer is obvious.
 He even used principles of cognitive psychology, which is central to design.

 As the complexity and abstraction of music increased, so too did the scores.
-Many of the pieces that these scores are referencing are obtuse to the point of incomprehensibility, but there remains real beauty in them.
+Many of the pieces that these scores are referencing are obtuse to the point of incomprehensibility, but there remains genuine beauty in them.

 To end this whirlwind tour, I present a few of my favourite examples from the last sixty years.